Kai-Ahn-Businesson/OpenCore-ISO/README.md

 Thank you for respecting the work that went into this project!

 ## Disclaimer
-This project is provided “as‑is”, without any warranty, for educational and research purposes.
+This project is provided “as‑is”, without any warranties, and is intended for educational, research, and security testing purposes.
 In no event shall the authors or contributors be liable for any direct, indirect, incidental, special, or consequential damages arising from use of the project, even if advised of the possibility of such damages.

 All product names, trademarks, and registered trademarks are property of their respective owners.
 All company, product, and service names used in this repository are for identification purposes only.

 [^legacy]: No messy custom args needed (no OSK strings, no lengthy `-cpu` parameters) and freely configure CPU core count on AMD CPUs.
 [^osx]: Tested on Proxmox VE 9.
-[^amdcpu]: The `pcid` and `spec-ctrl` flags are Intel-only CPU features.
+[^amdcpu1]: The `pcid` and `spec-ctrl` flags are Intel-only CPU features.
+[^amdcpu2]: On macOS 13–26 running on AMD processors, these CPU flags `enforce,+kvm_pv_eoi,+kvm_pv_unhalt` (the default in Proxmox) prevent macOS from booting, so we override them with custom `-cpu` args.
-[^intel-hedt]: Override the CPUID model to one used in real Macs (e.g., `model=158` → Coffee Lake CPUID model).
+[^intel-hedt]: Override the CPUID model to one used in real Macs (e.g., `model=158`, which corresponds to the Coffee Lake CPUID model).
-[^haswell]: QEMU Haswell-noTSX CPU model has `stepping=4`, but macOS expects `stepping=3`.
+[^haswell]: QEMU Haswell-noTSX CPU model has `stepping=4`, but macOS expects an earlier stepping (below 4).
+[^hostcpu]: This is one of the main reasons I created this project.
+All other project use `host` when running on supported Intel CPUs.